hot-glue-for-rails/hot-glue/README.md

 - e.g. `--downnest=abc+,xyz`

 The 'Abcs' portal will display as 5 bootstrap columns instead of the typical 4.
 (You may use multiple ++ to keep making it wider but the inverse with minus is not supported

-### `--stacked-downnesting`

-This puts the downnested portals on top of one another (stacked top to bottom) instead of side-by-side (left to right).
-This is useful if you have a lot of downnested portals and you want to keep the page from getting too wide.

 ### `--record-scope=`